SebastianBoehler/imagegen-canvas/README.md

 - Status UI: pending spinner, error message surfaces.
 - Per-card model label overlay.
 - Keyboard UX: Enter to submit, Shift+Enter for a new line.
+- Full-resolution image preview with metadata overlay (created time, pixel size, type, file size) and a Download button (via `/api/download`).
+- Retry button on failed generations.
+- Right-click item menu with “Upscale ×4” (uses Replicate upscaler) and creates a new derived item.
+- Visual linking: derived items (e.g., upscales) are connected to their base image with a line that stays attached while moving.
+- Google Cloud Storage (GCS) integration: generated images are uploaded to a GCS bucket and served via `https://storage.googleapis.com/<bucket>/<object>`.

 See the evolving roadmap in `agents.md`.